Days and Nights in the Forest

+The film was shown at the New York Film Festival in 1970 and received a standing ovation.

 Plot

 The plot of the movie goes back to a similar outing the writer Sunil Gangopadhyay took in the early days of his poetic career.
-The story unfolds around a group of four friends, who despite their differences, bonded deeply.
-The four friends are all educated and come from different layers of society, but the urge to escape from the daily grind of city life forces them to wander in tribal lands.
+The story unfolds around a group of four friends, who despite their differences, bond deeply.
+The four friends are all educated and come from different layers of society, but the urge to escape the daily grind of city life forces them to wander in tribal lands.

 Of the four friends, Asim, the leader of the pack, owns the car they drive in, has a cushy job, likes the company of girls and yet is very conscious of how he should be perceived by them.
 Sanjoy is a labour executive but would ideally want to immerse himself in literature.
 Hari, a frank and straightforward cricketer, wants to forget the girl who dumped him.
 Shekhar is the jester, the only one without a job.
 He has a roving eye but stays sober when his friends get drunk and vent their frustrations.

 They set out for the tribal Palamau, in Bihar.
 They had read legends about this land, the tribal women who are open, simple and beautiful.
 Wanting to break rules, they forcefully stay at a forest rest house by bribing the chowkidar.
 The stay symbolizes their distance from city life and civilization: they wonder whether to shave or not.
 Hari gets close to tribal Santhal girl Duli when she approaches the group for extra drink.